Minor cannabinoids, once thought to be ‘little extras’, are under investigation for their own potential medicinal benefits.

 By now THC and CBD are well on their way to becoming an established part of modern day medicine, both in pharmaceutical preparations and as a legal plant-based medicine.
 But is there big medicine in these more mysterious minor compounds?

 Reading through blog posts, it’d make sense if you thought they already were viewed as medicinal.
 Many pro-cannabis blogs discuss the minor cannabinoids like CBG and CBN as if their therapeutic applications were already proven.
 This is par for the course with every discovery in cannabis.
 First, it was CBD’s potential, then it was terpenes, and now everyone is optimistic about the secondary compounds.
+The truth is that we’re not exactly there yet.

 Let’s look over the arguments for and against the future of minor cannabinoids in big medicine.
 Next time you dig into an article about CBC, or CBN, put your critical thinking cap on and consider both sides before drawing a conclusion.